 What is Plus500?

 Plus500 is a UK based online trading broker, originally founded in Israel in 2008.
-It has around 270,000 active users and has subsidiaries in Australia, Bulgaria, Cyprus, Israel, Seychelles, Singapore and the United States.
+It has around 400,000 active users and has subsidiaries in Australia, Bulgaria, Cyprus, Israel, Seychelles, Singapore and the United States.
 Along with Trading 212 and eToro, it is one of the leading providers of Contracts for Difference (CFDs), allowing investors to trade Exchange Traded Funds (ETFs), shares, commodities, indices and forex.
 It is regulated by the Financial Conduct Authority (FCA) and investors are covered by the Financial Services Compensation Scheme (FSCS).
 We recommend that you read the review in full, however, you can jump to specific sections of the review using the following links:

 Plus500 key features